picklejuicedev/picklejuicedev.github.io/content/mkdocmaker.md

 * **MkDocMaker: Accept suggestion:** Accepts a suggestion provided by the MkDocMaker review system.
 * **MkDocMaker: Reject suggestion:** Rejects a suggestion provided by the MkDocMaker review system.
 * **MkDocMaker: Create a demo Markdown document:** Creates a sample markdown document that can be used for first experiments.
+* **MkDocMaker: Publish document:** Will create a new markdown file with the title as name with all commands and notes stripped out.

 ### Menu Items